An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Introduction

-Extensions of the immersed boundary method have been continuously developed to increase interface resolution and relax stability constraints \citep{fadlun2000combined, tseng2003ghost, uhlmann2005immersed, mori2008implicit, kapahi2013three, yang2015non, schwarz2016immersed}. \citet{yusof1997combined} and \citet{fadlun2000combined} developed the direct forcing immersed boundary method.
-In the direct forcing approach, boundary forces are implicitly imposed via flow reconstruction, which simplifies the numerical discretization procedure considerably and is well-suited for problems with rigid boundaries. \citet{balaras2004modeling} later improved the reconstruction procedure of direct forcing and applied to large-eddy simulations.
-Integrating ideas from the ghost fluid method \cite{fedkiw1999non, fedkiw2002coupling} and the direct forcing immersed boundary treatment \cite{fadlun2000combined, iaccarino2003immersed}, \citet{tseng2003ghost} systematically developed a polynomial reconstruction based ghost-cell immersed boundary method to further increase implementation flexibility while maintaining sharp interfaces \cite{mittal2005immersed, tseng2003ghost}. \citet{kapahi2013three} proposed a least square interpolation approach and applied to solving high velocity impact problems.
-The development of immersed boundary methods was comprehensively reviewed by \citet{peskin2002immersed}, \citet{mittal2005immersed}, and \citet{sotiropoulos2014immersed}.
+To simplify numerical discretization and relax stability constraints, \citet{yusof1997combined} and \citet{fadlun2000combined} proposed the direct forcing immersed boundary method, in which boundary forces are implicitly imposed via flow reconstruction. \citet{balaras2004modeling} later improved the reconstruction procedure of the direct forcing approach and applied to large-eddy simulations.
+Integrating ideas from the ghost fluid method \citep{fedkiw1999non, fedkiw2002coupling} and the direct forcing method \citep{fadlun2000combined}, \citet{tseng2003ghost} systematically developed a polynomial reconstruction based ghost-cell immersed boundary method to further increase implementation flexibility while maintaining sharp interfaces. \citet{kapahi2013three} proposed a least square interpolation approach and applied to solving impact problems.
+Employing the adaptive mesh refinement technique for resolving boundary layers, \citet{brehm2015locally} developed a locally stabilized immersed boundary method and applied to simulating the laminar to turbulent transition process on no-slip walls.